brandontrabon/Weather-Widget/README.md

 - The width and height of the control could be set through directive attributes
 - The number of forecast days could be set through a directive attribute
 - Instead of directive attributes there could be settings dialog to set all of the suggested settings
+    - This would allows for settings to be changed directly on the form
+- Add a refresh button to the control to allow instant updating of data